peridyno/peridyno/README.md

 # Overview

-PERIDYNO is a CUDA-based, highly parallal physics engine targeted at providing real-time simulation of physical environments for intelligent agents.
+PeriDyno is a CUDA-based, highly parallal physics engine targeted at providing real-time simulation of physical environments for intelligent agents.

 # Installation